KhenAharon/Deep-Learning-SNLI-Residual-Stacked-Encoders/README.md

 4. do the same for multinli_0.9 from here: https://drive.google.com/open?id=1oyN5BCbi6Fl749uoPF2CW9grlRcekD-B
-or you can find it on google.
+or you can find it in google.
 ```
 ## make up your environment:
 ```